make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

-- The fact that games and programming can help people learn math is not really surprizing when you consider the potential for motivation and positive feedback, but writing a complete game is a huge undertaking
+- The fact that games and programming can help people learn math is not really surprizing when you consider the potential for motivation and positive reinforcement, but writing a complete game is a huge undertaking
-- In my experience, even writing a demo or a small feature can be a great way to learn math
+- In my experience, even writing a small demo or feature can be a great way to learn math
 - To demonstrate this, we will consider two features in a hypothetical game